cterveen/rzvdaventria/README.md

 Lato is redistributed under the SIL Open Font License 1.1

-Plotly Javascript library is redistributed under the MIT License
+Plotly JavaScript library is redistributed under the MIT License